Larissartoricader/web-challenges/react-state-3_journal-app-favorite-button-shared-state/README.md

 First we need to make sure all entries in state contain information about the favorite button.
 Locate the component holding the shared state for all entries.
 Here it is the `App` component.

 - Add the key `isFavorite` with the value `false` to each entry in the `initialEntries` array.
+DONE!!!!!
-- Add the key `isFavorite` with the value `false` to a newly created entry in the function `handleAddEntry`.
+- Add the key `isFavorite` with the value `false` to a newly created entry in the function `handleAddEntry`.DONE!!!!!

 This was important to have a consistent shape of all entry objects 🚀